cccbr/runningatower/content/docs/communication/faqs/index.md

 ### Who is whose “boss”?

 A person recently ordained in their post will have a vicar who oversees their parish training.
 Otherwise, the local priest, including assistant clergy, will have considerable freedom to manage the church and parish.
-The key to the local ‘boss’ is to find out who, apart from the parish priest, can and does chair the [Parochial Church Council (PCC)](https://runningatower.cccbr.org.uk/docs/glossary/#pcc).
+The key to the local ‘boss’ is to find out who, apart from the parish priest, can and does chair the [Parochial Church Council](https://runningatower.cccbr.org.uk/docs/glossary/#pcc).
 Note that the PCC may delegate much of the business to a district church council.

 For nearly all church activity, the vicar shares responsibility with the church council.
 The next management level is the *Archdeacon*, assisted locally by the Area (or Rural) *Dean*.
 The vicar is licensed by a *Bishop*, who has final (spiritual) authority but is very unlikely to intervene in parish management.
 A *Suffragan Bishop* is an assistant to the Diocesan Bishop.